elopio/docs/source/includes/_simplifiedAPI.md

 * Array representing the categories in the specified universe.
 (Array.&lt;<a href="#Category">Category</a>>)

 <!-- TODO: Add JS example results -->
-### **augur.markets.getDisputableMarkets<span class="signature">(p, callback)</span><span class="type-signature"></span>**
+### augur.markets.getDisputableMarkets(p, callback)

 This function has not been implemented yet.
 Returns the markets in a specific reporting window that are able to be disputed, along with the value of the dispute bond needed to dispute each market’s result.

-Requires an Augur Node connection.
+Note: This function requires an [Augur Node connection](#connect-to-an-augur-node).

 #### **Parameters:**